radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 To connect to a new cloud service and create a virtual view, see the RadiantOne Context Builder Guide section on Custom Data Sources.

-More details about virtualizing [Salesforce](#salesforce), [Azure AD](#azure-active-directory), [Google Directory](#google-directory), [Okta Universal Directory](#okta-universal-directory), [SailPoint IdentityIQ](#sailpoint-iiq) and [PingOne Directory](#pingone-directory) by leveraging the sample default custom data sources can be found in this chapter.
+More details about virtualizing [Salesforce](#salesforce), [Entra ID](#azure-active-directory), [Google Directory](#google-directory), [Okta Universal Directory](#okta-universal-directory), [SailPoint IdentityIQ](#sailpoint-iiq) and [PingOne Directory](#pingone-directory) by leveraging the sample default custom data sources can be found in this chapter.

 ### Operations Supported

 The default custom data sources support Read, Update, and Delete (or deactivate) operations but most do not support authentication (support a delegated authentication request from FID).
 Therefore, virtual views of these sources are primarily used for joining with other virtual views to extend user profiles and/or attributes for enforcing authorization and auditing.
 For example, you can have a virtual view of an LDAP directory (that would handle authentication requests) that is joined with a virtual view of Salesforce (to retrieve additional profile attributes to augment the user entries from the LDAP directory).
-The only custom data sources that currently support authentication (RadiantOne translating the BIND request into a credentials checking request) are Okta Universal Directory, PingOne Directory, and Azure AD (when MFA is not enabled).
+The only custom data sources that currently support authentication (RadiantOne translating the BIND request into a credentials checking request) are Okta Universal Directory, PingOne Directory, and Entra ID (when MFA is not enabled).

 ### Change Detection (Connectors) for Cache Refresh

-If you configure persistent cache for virtual views of cloud directories/services, the change detection mechanisms for cache refresh are limited to Periodic and Custom (only for sources that contain a timestamp attribute for their entries, or Differential Query like Azure AD).
+If you configure persistent cache for virtual views of cloud directories/services, the change detection mechanisms for cache refresh are limited to Periodic and Custom (only for sources that contain a timestamp attribute for their entries, or Differential Query like Entra ID).
 The periodic change detection mechanism requires the entire data set to be retrieved at each polling interval and then the connector determines what has changed.
-The Custom change detection mechanism is a special timestamp-based approach that works with Azure AD (which also leverages Differential Query), Okta, and any SCIM-accessible backend.
-If the cloud directory/service does not support SCIM (and is something other than Azure AD or Okta), then the periodic option is the only choice for detecting changes for persistent cache refreshes.
+The Custom change detection mechanism is a special timestamp-based approach that works with Entra ID (which also leverages Differential Query), Okta, and any SCIM-accessible backend.
+If the cloud directory/service does not support SCIM (and is something other than Entra ID or Okta), then the periodic option is the only choice for detecting changes for persistent cache refreshes.

 For details on persistent cache refresh connectors, see the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface).